hexdhog/hexdhog.github.io/content/posts/bare-blinky.md

 Before setting anything else up we should initialize the system clock.
 After reset, the CH32V003 uses the HSI (High Speed Internal) oscillator at 24MHz as a clock source.
 The [PLL (Phase Locked Loop)](https://en.wikipedia.org/wiki/Phase-locked_loop), used to multiply the input clock source, is disabled.
 An HSE (High Speed Extenal) oscillator 4-25MHz can also be used as a clock source which is disabled after reset; up to de user to set it up on every startup.

-The following diagram shows the system clock tree block diagram:
+The following block diagram shows the system clock tree:

 ![CH32V003 clock tree block diagram](/img/ch32v003-clock-tree.png)

 A few important notes about the clock tree:
 - SYSCLK output is multiplexed between HSI, HSE, HSI\*2 and HSE\*2
-- AHB clock source can be prescaled (dividable by: 1, 2, ..., 256)
+- AHB clock source can be prescaled (divisible by: 1, 2, ..., 256)
-- Core System Timer can be divided by 8.
+- Core System Timer can be divided by 8, after it has been prescaled

-Before doing anything else the SYSCLK must be configured.
-So let's configure it at 48MHz, as it is the maximum supported frequency.
+Before doing anything else the SYSCLK must be configured, so let's configure it at 48MHz, as it is the maximum supported frequency.
 The steps needed to do this are:

 1. Enable HSI and PLL
 2. Turn off prescaler (do not divide AHB clock) and select HSI as PLL source